Operating Block Diagram

 Song of SETI

-The SETI Net antenna consists of a 10 foot dish and twin rotors each with 180° of movement.
+The SETI Net home station antenna (DM12jw) consists of a 10 foot dish and twin rotors each with 180° of movement.
 The rotors are stacked, using a specially built adapter so that combined they can position the antenna nearly any where in a 360°of azimuth and 90° elevation.
+Each SETI Net station will have a different antenna positioning system

 Access - Start the control panel if needed and click on the Antenna Controller icon (top left).
 If the antenna comes on with a different view than above click on the right facing arrow on the bottom and it will open up.